Reviving JustWizards.com

 For sake of argument, let’s take the view that I didn’t pay for the domain.
 Well, I’m not about to start paying for domains now!
 Through the power of .edu email addresses, I was able to secure justwizards.me without paying a penny!

-This will expire at the end of July 2024, and, as before, I don’t have any plans to renew it.
+This expired at the end of June 2024.
+As before, I didn’t have any plans to renew it.
 But it will continue to be available at itch.io.

 Comment on this article at itch.io: